 St. Helens is situated around 10 miles from Liverpool and around 20 miles from Manchester, so it’s hardly surprising that the majority of our young footballers’ heroes are the stars of the surrounding Premiership clubs such as Liverpool FC, Everton FC, Manchester United FC, Manchester City FC, Bolton Wanderers and Wigan Athletic.

-Bleak Hill Rovers FC is affiliated to Liverpool County F.A. and play in local Junior Leagues; The St. Helens & Rainhill Junior Alliance, and the Warrington Youth League.
+Bleak Hill Rovers FC is affiliated to Liverpool County F.A. and play in local Junior Leagues; The St. Helens & Rainhill Junior Alliance, and the Warrington Junior League.
 Our home ground is Ecclesfield, Recreation Ground in Eccleston, St. Helens.

 Bleak Hill Rovers FC has a long history of providing well organised junior football to literally thousands of youngsters for over 40 years.
 The Club has always tried to encourage its players to develop good ethics and a sound attitude to competitive sport.
 Our Constitution sets out the Club’s aims, objectives and policies relating to Equal Opportunities, Anti-Discrimination and Child Protection Procedures, to help ensure that we provide well-structured football activities in a safe and healthy environment.